 Company formation is the term used to describe the process of company registration in a particular jurisdiction.
 It has the same meaning as company incorporation, company registration or business registration.
 UK company formation legal framework was reviewed by the Companies Act 2006.
 After company formation, a company is actually a person with an identity that is separate from the companies’ owners or officers.
 Company registration is like obtaining a business license; it establishes a business structure that is qualified to organise and run a business.
-Company formations are used for running profit and non profit organisations.
+Company formations are used for running profit and non-profit organisations.

 Who Can Benefit from Forming a Company?

-Why Form a Company in UK?
+Why Form a Company in the UK?